dotnet/docs/docs/core/project-file/core-sdk-msbuild-props.md

 ---
-title: MSBuild properties for .NET Core SDK projects
+title: MSBuild properties for Microsoft.NET.Sdk
-description: Reference for the MSBuild properties that are understood by the .NET Core SDK. ms.date: 01/28/2020 ms.topic: reference
+description: Reference for the MSBuild targets and properties that are understood by the .NET Core SDK. ms.date: 01/28/2020 ms.topic: reference
 ---
-# MSBuild properties for .NET Core projects
+# MSBuild targets and properties for .NET Core SDK projects

 .NET Core projects are based on the [MSBuild](/visualstudio/msbuild/msbuild) format.
 Project files are in XML format.
 Each property in the file can have attributes and subitems.